I guide classes in Mindfulness Meditation at the following venues:

 Sandwich Public Library

-register at Event Link at Sandwich Public Library
+- register at Event Link at Sandwich Public Library or simply show up.

 Sandwich Council on Aging